patrickmineault/unet-spikes/README.md

 ### Testing

 1. Write some tests for the UNet.
 You can put them in `tests/test_unet.py`.
 Start by writing a test `test_shape` that verifies that the shape of inputs is the same as the shape of outputs when you run them through the `UNet.forward` function.
 Make sure that this works regardless of the size of the input.
 Verify your tests run via `pytest`.
 To challenge yourself, use the `broken-unet` branch, which contains a broken version of the UNet.
 As you uncover more issues with the UNet, add more tests.
 2. Write some tests for the data loader.
-Make sure that the code works equally when you use "../data/lorenz.yaml" or "../data/chaotic.yaml".
-Stretch goal: make things work for the nlb (Neural Latent Benchmark) datasets.
-You can use the [NDT repo](https://github.com/snel-repo/neural-data-transformers) as inspiration.
+Make sure that the code works equally when you use "../data/configs/lorenz.yaml" or "../data/configs/chaotic.yaml".

 Potential solutions are in the `sample-tests` branch.